Warmachine019/Internet-speed-bot-/README.md

 # Internet-speed-bot-
-Bot which complains on X everytime your internet speed is lesser than advertised
+Gives you your internet speed and tells you if its lower than the speeed you paid for or not.